siuusunn/ga-project-2/README.md

 ## Challenges

-Alice:
-The API does not provided one endpoint that gives access to all the data.
-For example, the `https://pokeapi.co/api/v2/pokemon?offset=0&limit=1154` link gives you a list of pokemon names and urls to their individual endpoints.
+The API does not provide one endpoint that gives access to all the data.
+For example, the `https://pokeapi.co/api/v2/pokemon?offset=0&limit=1154` endpoint sends back a list of pokemon names and urls to their individual endpoints.

-It is more diffucult to get the data and thus I had to write another `get` function in a sub-component to get the desired data.
-This is also a major block when I was trying to write a filter function for the `Pokedex.js` component.
+It is more diffucult to get the data and thus I had to write another `get` function in another component to get the desired data.
+This was also a major block when I was trying to write a filter function for the `Pokedex.js` component.

 ## Wins

-Alice:
+### Data Fetching

 As mentioned above, the way the API is set up makes it quite difficult to access desired data.
-A big win is difinitely passing the names of pokemons from `getAllPokemons()` to the `PokedexCard.js` component to generate individual endpoints to fetch the data for all the individual pokemons.
+A big win is definitely passing the names of pokemons from getAllPokemons() to the PokedexCard.js component to generate individual endpoints to fetch the data for all the individual pokemons.

+### Design

+The app features a design that resembles the Pokemon Center in the Pokemon franchises, and I put thoughts in making the app cohesive and showing relevant data only to make the user experience enjoyable.

 ## Key Learnings/ Takeaways

-Alice:

-- Fully understand how useState works
+- Mastering React hooks like useState
 - How to fetch data that is multiple layers deep and nested in different objects and arrays
-- Bulma styling
+- Using external packages like Bulma on styling

 ## Bugs

 - The results list of the search bar doesn't clear after the input field is cleared

 ## Future Improvements

-Alice:

 - Filter function for the Pokedex page
 - Sort function for the Pokedex page